wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 Many people are familiar with running `EXPLAIN` and `EXPLAIN ANALYSE` to diagnose Postgres performance issues, but there are a couple of useful options available when running these reports that aren't always commonly known that you might find useful.
 The first of these is the `BUFFERS` option.

-In this article I will explain how to measure buffer usage in Postgres using the `BUFFERS` option, and how I used it to help massively reduce the IO demands of a problem query, speeding up the query by nearly 1208 times.
+In this article I will explain how to measure buffer usage in Postgres using the `BUFFERS` option, and how I used it to help verify that a query optimization to massively reduce the IO demands of a problem query had worked.

 ## The BUFFERS option